 How An API-Based Content Management System Can Help Your Mobile App

 A fairly new alternative, using a content management system in combination with a RESTful JSON API can be a great option.
 This solution is sometimes referred to as ‘Content as a Service’, ‘CaaS’ or ‘headless CMS’.

 Headless CMS provides you with significant leverage when it comes to content creation and helpful management features.
 This solution also delivers content in both a mobile-friendly and website-friendly format.

-Plus, headless CMS are technology agnostic, which means you can integrate them into any platform, making CMS mobile apps a great option.
+Plus, headless CMS or API CMS are technology agnostic, which means you can integrate them into any platform, making CMS mobile apps a great option.

 What Are The Features We Provide?

 Offering an array of beneficial features, some include location-based content delivery and device-based content delivery.
 Whether you’re looking for custom content for the locations you need or you’re wanting to show specific content for websites and shorter versions on a mobile, we have the solution for you!